tarekziade/blog/entries/pythonoptimize.rst

 to make sure that your python code is tested with all possible values for PYTHONOPTIMIZE**.

-It's easy enough, just run your test with **-O** and **-OO** and without, and make sure your code does not depend on doctsrings or assertions.
+It's easy enough, just run your tests with **-O** and **-OO** and without, and make sure your code does not depend on doctsrings or assertions.

-If you have to depend on one of them, make sure your code gracefully handles the optimize modes or raises an early error explaining with you are not compatible with them.
+If you have to depend on one of them, make sure your code gracefully handles the optimize modes or raises an early error explaining why you are not compatible with them.